 BECOME A STUDENT LEADER IN THE GLOBAL FIGHT AGAINST HUNGER!

-Take part in the Iowa Youth Institute at Iowa State University on April 29, 2013.
+Don't miss the Iowa Youth Institute at Iowa State University - Monday, April 14, 2014!

 At this exciting day-long event, participating high school students have the opportunity to:

 - Present research and recommendations on how to solve key global challenges in a short speech and small group discussions with local experts;